Secured Versus Unsecured Business Loans: Everything SMBs Need To Know

 What is an Unsecured Loan?

 Because the lender relies on your agreement rather than collateral assets associated with your business, loan terms are going to reflect that risk.
 Expect a considerably higher interest rate.
-Furthermore, the lender may want the money back in a timelier fashion, and might be less inclined to offer a larger amount since there is nothing of yours to seize if you don’t pay back what you owe.
+Furthermore, the lender may want the money back in a timelier fashion and might be less inclined to offer a larger amount since there is nothing of yours to seize if you don’t pay back what you owe.
+In a sense, your word is your collateral--while your word might indeed mean a lot, it is not something the bank can seize and sell.

 Examples of Unsecured Loans: